tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 	// Add the two inputs.
 	add, _ := graph.Op("Add", "add_tensors", []*tensorflow.GraphNode{input1, input2}, "", map[string]interface{}{})
-	// Store the result on the input1 varable graph.Op("Assign", "assign_inp1", []*tensorflow.GraphNode{input1, add}, "", map[string]interface{}{})
+	// Store the result on the input1 varable. graph.Op("Assign", "assign_inp1", []*tensorflow.GraphNode{input1, add}, "", map[string]interface{}{})

 	s, _ := tensorflow.NewSession()
-	// Initialize all the variable in memory, on this case only the
+	// Initialize all the variables in memory, in this case only the
 	// 'input1' variable.
 	s.ExtendAndInitializeAllVariables(graph)

 	// Runs ten times the 'assign_inp1"' that will run also the 'Add'
-	// operation since it inputs depends on the result of the 'Add'
+	// operation since it input depends on the result of the 'Add'
 	// operation.
 	// The variable 'input1' will be returned and printed on each
 	// execution.